neopragma/dnmusic/concept-euphonium.md

 Many euphonium players insist they don't hear any valve noise when they play, even when it seems obvious to me.
 It's possible they have become accusomted to it and don't notice it.
 To make it easier to hear, let's compare some tuba players.

+Why tuba?
 Valve noise is more obvious on larger brass instruments than on smaller ones.
 The valves are larger and the tubes are larger in diameter, so on a larger instrument the time during a transition between notes when two tubes are partially covered is longer than on a smaller instrument.
 This kind of noise isn't really a problem on trumpet or cornet; it can be a problem on baritone or euphonium; and it's definitely a problem on tuba.

 Listen to these examples and see if you hear any valve noise.
 Note: These are all professional-level players.
 The point is not to criticize them, but to help you cultivate a _concept_ based on the most "perfect" result you can imagine.
 A secondary point is to give you a sense of the expectations I will want you to set for yourself, should you engage me as a private teacher.